-FF Quadraat was one of the earliest typefaces to join the FontFont library.
-Like many designs that have been with us for decades, the story of FF Quadraat is a long and interesting one.
-Because of the success that FF Quaadrat has enjoyed since the very beginning, the design has organically grown into something of a super family.
-In 2011, the entire system was thoroughly revised to make the typefaces function more efficiently with each other, as well as to work even better on their own.
+FF Quadraat was one of the founding typefaces of the early FontFont library.
+Like many of the designs that have been with us for decades, the story of FF Quadraat is a long and interesting one.
+Because of the success that FF Quaadrat achieved from the beginning, the family has organically become something of a super family.
+In 2011, the entire system was revised to make the typefaces function more efficiently with each other, as well as to work even better on their own.

-Extra styles were subsequently added to the original serif variant of FF Quadraat and condensed faces to FF Quadraat Sans respectively.
-Simultaneously with FF Quadraat Sans Condensed came the Display versions—lively and spirited designs based on the serif bold italic and the sans condensed bold styles, reminiscent of the Dutch tradition of typographic/lettered book covers.
-FF Quadraat Headliner re-imagined the Condensed Sans by giving the letters a larger x-height.
-These titling faces have a strong and distinct personality, but aren’t of the loud-mouthed, fun-font variety.
+Extra styles were later added to the original serif variant of FF Quadraat and condensed faces to FF Quadraat Sans respectively.
+Simultaneously with FF Quadraat Sans Condensed came the Display versions—lively designs based on the serif bold italic and the sans condensed bold styles, reminiscent of the Dutch tradition of typographic and lettered book covers.
+FF Quadraat Headliner re-imagined the Condensed Sans by giving the letters a larger x-height to better meet the proportions of headline settings.
+These titling faces have a strong personality, but aren’t of the loud-mouthed, cartoonish variety.
 They strive for a sort of noticeability that has become quite rare.
 The final family extension before the 2011 revision was a Monospaced version for FF Quadraat Sans.

-In 2011, almost two decades after the initial release, Fred Smeijers completely overhauled the Serif, Sans and Sans Condensed versions of FF Quadraat.
-After examining the original designs, many character shapes were carefully redesigned and fine-tuned.
-Three delicate Light weights were added to the Sans and Sans Condensed families and new Demi weights for all variants to bridge the gap between Regular and Bold.
+In 2011, almost two decades after its initial release, Fred Smeijers completely overhauled the Serif, Sans and Sans Condensed versions of FF Quadraat.
+After examining the original designs, many character shapes were revised and fine tuned.
+Three delicate Light weights were added to the Sans and Sans Condensed families as well as new Demi weights for all variants to bridge the gap between Regular and Bold.
 Black was added in 2012.
-Every single weight in Serif, Sans and Sans Condensed now has small caps and a Pro character set layout, which includes both Latin and Cyrillic Extended glyphs, adding support for about 100 languages.
-Finally, the descending tails of the K and R can now be found among the alternative glyphs.
+Every single weight in Serif, Sans and Sans Condensed now has small caps and a Pro character set, which includes both Latin and Cyrillic Extended glyphs, adding support for about 100 languages.
+Finally, the descending tails of the K and R can now be found among the alternate glyphs.